Hongrui24/NeuralHawkesPytorch/README.md

 The Electron Medical Record (MIMIC II) is a collection of de-identified clinical visit of Intensice Care Unite patient for 7 years.
 Each event in the dataset is a record of its time stamp and disease diagnosis. <br>
 Description of SO (Stack Overflow) Datasets<br>
 The Stack Overflow dataset represents two years of user awards on a question-answering website: each user received a sequence of badges<br>

-Notice:
+Notice:<br>

-The dataset in this repository is truncated from the original data due to the large dataset and long training time.
-You may train the data in this repository with at least 20 epochs to get a similar result below.
-The training process takes about 30 minutes, and the original dataset may be trained for at least 4 hours for about 10 epochs.
+The dataset 'data_hawkes', 'data_hawkeshib', 'conttime', 'hawkes', 'data_so', and 'self-correcting' in this repository is truncated from the original data due to uploading difficulty and long training time.
+You may train the data in this repository with more epochs to get a similar result below.
 The original dataset can be found in [this page](https://github.com/dunan/NeuralPointProcess/tree/master/data/synthetic) and [here](https://github.com/HMEIatJHU/neurawkes/tree/master/data)

 <br><br><br>
 ### Test Results